reactiveui/website/input/code-of-conduct/index.md

 Title: Code of Conduct
 ---
-If you’re being harassed, noticed someone else being harassed, or have any other concerns, please <a href="mailto:hello@reactiveui.net">contact us immediately</a>.
+If you’re being harassed, noticed someone else being harassed, or have any other concerns, please [contact us immediately](mailto:hello@reactiveui.net).
 Your reports will be taken seriously and will not be dismissed or argued with.
 All members, committers and volunteers in this community are required to act according to the Code of Conduct.
 These guidelines help steer our interactions and strive to keep ReactiveUI a positive, growing project, community and help us provide and ensure a safe environment for everyone.
 When referring to a group of people, we aim to use gender-neutral terms like "team", "folks", "everyone".
-(For details, we recommend <a href="https://modelviewculture.com/pieces/gendered-language-feature-or-bug-in-software-documentation" target="_blank">this post</a>).</p>
+(For details, we recommend [this post](https://modelviewculture.com/pieces/gendered-language-feature-or-bug-in-software-documentation)).</p>

 As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who